Back to basics

 2. Prepare and deliver hot and ready-to-eat vegan meals to people who live in Board and Care homes or live in their cars.

-1. Teach clients to garden, harvest and prepare their meals using their fresh ingredients at our Botanic Garden and Community Kitchen.
+1. Teach clients to garden, harvest and prepare their meals using fresh ingredients from our Botanic Garden and prepared in our Community Kitchen.

 What's for dinner?

 As we focus our attention on how to best serve our community during this pandemic, we have been cooking up delicious vegan meals.

 Cooking has definitely been a form of self-care during the rollercoaster ride that has been the quarantine, related restaurant closures, ingredients shortages and general abundance of time and minimal social gatherings.
 What did we do during this downtime?
 Take a look.
 Here's what we have been cooking up in the kitchen!